constantAmateur/SoupX/README.md

 # SoupX

-R package for the estimation and removal of cell free mRNA contamination in droplet based single cell RNA-seq data
+R package for the estimation and removal of cell free mRNA contamination in droplet based single cell RNA-seq data as described in [this paper](https://www.biorxiv.org/content/early/2018/04/20/303727).

 ## Installation